Working student positions/internships

 Working students/interns/apprentices work full-time as volunteers, 6 days a week with one day off per week.
 This position, like any agricultural business, is not a 9-5 job.
 Days are long and hard.
 It is a lifestyle for those who don’t mind working long, hard days in any weather conditions.

 Working students/interns/apprentices receive room and board and riding, horsemanship and groundwork lessons (time and weather permitting) based on Irwin Insights‘ non-resistance training methodology in exchange for working on the farm, in both horse-related and non-horse related activities (including, but not limited to yard work, weeding, housework, cooking, general maintenance of buildings, gathering and stacking firewood, snow removal, and various other tasks).
-Horse-related activities include general farm chores such as feeding and watering horses, cleaning pens and shelters, turning out horses, haying, fencing, painting fences, grooming horses, tacking up /untacking horses, cleaning tack, medicating horses, and assisting with the handling of horses, etc. Depending on their skill level and length of stay, working students/interns/apprentices may also assist with exercising and training of horses (lungeing, round penning and other groundwork, as well as riding).
+Horse-related activities include general farm chores such as feeding and watering horses, daily cleaning of pens and shelters, turning out/bringing in horses, stacking hay, fencing, painting fences, grooming horses, tacking up /untacking horses, cleaning tack, medicating horses, and assisting with the handling of horses, etc. Depending on their skill level and length of stay, working students/interns/apprentices may also assist with exercising and training of horses (lungeing, round penning and other groundwork, as well as riding).

 Working students/interns/apprentices from non-English speaking countries get a chance to improve their English language skills as they will be fully immersed in the Canadian way of life.
 However, it is important that working students/interns/apprentices already have a good working knowledge of the English language.
 Working students/interns/apprentices also get to meet local residents as well as attend and participate in local events.
 In the past, working students/interns/apprentices have come from Switzerland, Austria, Germany, Holland, France, England, Australia and Canada.
-Several of our working students/interns/apprentices have become certified Chris Irwin/Irwin Insights trainers.
+Several of our working students/interns/apprentices have become certified Chris Irwin/Irwin Insights trainers and some of them have started up their own equine businesses.